pearl-hub/dot-terms/README.md

 - username: fsquillace
 - OS compatibility: linux, osx (not tested for osx but should work)

-Available themes are zenburn, solarized, tango and more.
+Available themes are zenburn, solarized, tango, nord, dracula and more.
 You can choose your favorite theme during theme installation.

 Installation
 ============